omertascioglu/YOLOv8-ShoeInsoles-Detection/README.md

-# YOLOv8-ShoeSoles-Detector
 Source codes of the shoe sole detection project I developed when I worked as an image processing engineer at Eurobotik.
+I used Roboflow to pull the data sets.
+You can use your own data set with api keys.
+Pay attention to the paths used in the project, update according to your own project status